taligentx/dscKeybusInterface/README.md

 * **Unlocker**: Checks all possible 4-digit installer codes until a valid code is found, including handling keypad lockout if enabled.
 The valid code is output to serial as well as repeatedly flashed with the built-in LED.

-* **KeypadInterface**:  Interfaces directly to a DSC PowerSeries keypad (without a DSC panel) to enable use of DSC keypads as physical inputs for any general purpose.
-Note that this uses a different wiring setup from the standard Keybus interface, refer to the wiring diagram in the sketch.
+* **KeypadInterface**:  Interfaces directly to DSC PowerSeries and Classic series (tested with PC1500RK) keypads (without a DSC panel) to enable using these as physical inputs for any general purpose.
+Examples included for interfacing via serial and MQTT.
+Note that this uses a different wiring setup from the standard Keybus interface, refer to the wiring diagram in the example sketch.

 * **KeybusReader**: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.
 This can be used to help decode the Keybus protocol and is also handy as a troubleshooting tool to verify that data is displayed without errors.
 For esp8266/esp32, `KeybusReaderIP` enables connectivity over WiFi.